io7lab/io7_jwt_security/README.md

 Rather it is built for the specific purpose to support the io7 IOT platform which is an educational IOT platform.
 So, it could be a good and easy resource to understand how to build the custom mosquitto plugin, though.

-The requirements was like this.
+The requirements is like this.
 <img width="1624" alt="Screenshot 2024-04-11 at 10 53 21 AM" src="https://github.com/io7lab/io7_jwt_security/assets/13171662/9d2901a0-35e1-4cee-a9de-4f63cbd7e3a4">

 So this plugin is built to use the JWT as the MQTT login credential and it just allows subscription to `io7/+/evt/#` and `io7/+/mgmt/device/meta` and no publish authority.